Fulgione-group/ParaMask/README.md

-        --ID $RUN_ID #ID for ParaMask_EM_run, will be used in file naming --chrom $CHROMOSOME #Use a specific chromosome only, default: all chromosomes --noRRD #do not use RRD to classify uncertain, defaut: True
+        --ID $RUN_ID #ID for ParaMask_EM_run, will be used in file naming --chrom $CHROMOSOME #Use a specific chromosome only, default: all chromosomes --noRRD #do not use RRD to classify uncertain, defaut: True --tolarance $EM_TOLERANCE$ #Tolerance for Parameters estimated by the EM algorithm on heterezygote frequency, default: 0.001